Skip to main content

 Below is an example of how campaigns might be named following this outline.
 You will find that the way your campaigns are named matches with their location in the dashboards.

-When looking at your Platform Reporting dashboard and filtering by channel, you'll see the comparative performance of your Objectives:
+When looking at your Channel Health Check dashboard and filtering by channel, you'll see the comparative performance by Campaign Objectives:

 For more information on how to name your campaigns in line with Fospha best practices, check out our UTM Parameters Guide.